Sweet and sour: Korean cuisine

 In South Korea, a sweet and sour meat dish known as tangsuyuk is one of the most popular Korean Chinese dishes.
 Made with either pork or beef, the bite-sized pieces are usually coated with potato/sweet potato starch/cornstarch or glutinous rice flour and double-fried in oil.
 The dish is served with sweet and sour sauce, typically made by boiling vinegar, sugar, and water with a variety of fruits and vegetables like carrot, cucumber, onion, wood ear mushroom, and pineapple.
 Starch slurry is used to thicken the sauce.

 Europe

+Croatian cuisine

+The traditional Dalmatian dish Pašticada features prunes and sweet dessert wine (prošek) as the sweet components, and vinegar in the marinade for sourness.

 English cuisine

 Sweet and sour sauces have been used in English cuisine since the Middle Ages, with recipes for sweet and sour meat and fish in the 1390 cookery book The Forme of Cury.

 French cuisine

 In French cuisine, a sweet and sour sauce base made from sugar and vinegar is a gastrique.
 Aigre-doux is a sweet and sour sauce in general.